 What the Gallagher Re cyber team does is different as it spends “an incredible amount of time” on educating potential investors, getting them comfortable with the risks and therefore looking to bring additional capital into the space.
 The biggest challenge as a cyber reinsurance broker, he said, is how to attract enough capital into the market over the next decade in order to meet growing demand and support clients, both existing and incoming.
 This has been a key area of focus for the team for many years and remains central to its strategy.

-“When I first looked at cyber, I recognized that it was a class of business that was likely to grow faster than other classes and be very dynamic as well,” he said.
+“When I first looked at cyber, I recognised that it was a class of business that was likely to grow faster than other classes and be very dynamic as well,” he said.
 “At that time, I thought it could be done a lot better by [creating] a far deeper understanding of the peril and how to cover it than was being done in its existing format.
 And that still rings true today.

-“One of the things we hypothesized right from the start was that cyber is going to be the most capital-constrained and most expertise-constrained class of business in the market.
+“One of the things we hypothesised right from the start was that cyber is going to be the most capital-constrained and most expertise-constrained class of business in the market.
 And so we focus on assisting our client base with those two key elements; whether it’s our expertise in helping them navigate the cyber landscape or whether it’s accessing the capital they need to support their own cyber ambitions – we want to be positioned to help them.”

 The capacity and expertise crunch that was facing the market nine years ago is probably even more relevant today, given the scale of the cyber opportunity.
 Newman highlighted that if you have a class of business that is set to double every three or four years, then it is only going to get more challenging to ensure you have both the capital and the people required to support that growth.